-The specific measures represent activities carried out by the promise giver in order to fulfil the given promise, via specific parameters showing that the set goal is be met.
+The specific measures represent activities carried out by the promise giver in order to fulfill the given promise, via specific parameters showing that the set goal is to be met.
 Regarding the goal itself, the activities can include:

-- Precise legal framework that will regulate the given area or problem
+- A precise legal framework that will regulate the given area or problem

 - Announcement of a study/research, strategies, plans that will provide the promised result

 - Origin and amount of the resources that would secure the fulfillment of the goal